oshliaer/google-apps-script-snippets-hugo-site/content/_index.md

 ### An example of a manifest with dependencies

 Below is an example when using Advanced Docs Service.
 Usually, updating the manifest is enough for the program to request new permissions.
-Stay attentive.

 **appsscript.json**